Baptistemontan/leptos_i18n/docs/book/src/declare/02_interpolation.md

 ## Interpolate Components

-There may also be situations where you want to wrap part of your translation into a component, for example, to highlight it.
+There may also be situations where you want to wrap part of your translation in a component, for example, to highlight it.

 You can declare a component with HTML-like syntax: